 Ipswich maps indicate that this house at the intersection of Labor In Vain and Turkey Shore Roads was constructed between 1832 and 1856.
-Mary Appleton, daughter of Isaac and Elizabeth Appleton married, first, Mager Woodbury at 67 Turkey Shore Rd., and had two children.
-He died in October 1837 and she married, second, Thomas McMahon and had four children.
-Elizabeth McMahon, their daughter sold the house to James Galbraith in 1864.
-Mager Woodbury’s 1837 will favored his daughter, Mary.
+Mary Appleton, daughter of Isaac and Elizabeth Appleton married Mager Woodbury in 1784, at 67 Turkey Shore Rd., and had two children, Mary and Samuel.
+Mager Woodbury died in October 1837.
+Their daughter Mary married Thomas McMahon, November, 1826, and had four children, residing on Turkey Shore.
+Thomas died in 1861, and Mary continued to own the old Abraham and Elizabeth Soward house at this site. (see Waters, Ipswich in the Massachusetts Bay Colony).
+The house was sold to James Galbraith in 1864.

 The owner on the 1910 Ipswich map is Henry Perry Willcomb.
 Previous owners told us that it was built by a sea-captain, and that the house is haunted.

 The following excerpts are from County Kerry, 1821-1829 (McMahon family history) provided by Kathleen Ingoldsby:

 The origins of my great-great-grandfather, Robert McMahon, b.
 1810, are on Dingle Peninsula in Kerry with his brother, Thomas, b.
 1799, and father Timothy.
 Their journey continues in the following chapter on my McMahon family’s Irish roots, tracing the origins of four McMahon generations in Massachusetts.
 The 1838 Massachusetts U.S. Naturalization document for Robert McMahon, Ipswich; holds a rich account of his immigration.
 He entered the U.S. from Canada, arriving at Canaan, Vermont, April, 1829.